Skip to content

 Why are we so concerned about eating disorders?

 Eating disorders are common and can affect anyone.
-The prevalence is increasing, and it is likely that all of us will see young people with eating disorders in our practice.
-They can be difficult to diagnose and may present to the emergency department in crisis, or with non-eating related symptoms.
-Sadly, eating disorders also have the highest mortality of any psychiatric illness (from suicide or from medical complications) and signs of severe illness are often missed.
+The prevalence is increasing, and all of us will likely see young people with eating disorders in our practice.
+They can be difficult to diagnose and may present to the emergency department in crisis or with non-eating-related symptoms.
+Sadly, eating disorders also have the highest mortality of any psychiatric illness (from suicide or medical complications), and signs of severe illness are often missed.
 Most deaths are preventable with early treatment and support.
-As healthcare professionals, if we CARE about eating disorders, we can help young people to have a better chance of recovery.
+As healthcare professionals, if we CARE about eating disorders, we can help young people have a better chance of recovery.

 What is MEED?

-Medical Emergencies in Eating Disorders (MEED) is a new guideline on the recognition and management of eating disorders.
+Medical Emergencies in Eating Disorders (MEED) is a new guideline on recognising and managing eating disorders.
 The guidance is a collaboration between the Royal College of Psychiatrists (RCPsych) and University College London.
 The main guideline includes a new checklist to help guide assessment and a summary sheet for Emergency Department professionals.
-It is endorsed by the Academy of Royal Colleges.
+The Academy of Royal Colleges endorses it.

 How were the MEED guidelines developed?

-In 2017 the Parliamentary Health Services Ombudsman (PHSO) produced a detailed report called ‘Ignoring the alarms: How NHS eating disorder services are failing patients’.
-It reviewed several tragic cases and found that after a series of missed opportunities deterioration and death was avoidable.
-A number of key themes were repeatedly identified including an overall lack of awareness with the severity and signs of deterioration often not recognised in time.
-Moreover, there was a lack of awareness of the sabotaging behavioural components of eating disorders which resulted in self-harm.
+In 2017, the Parliamentary Health Services Ombudsman (PHSO) produced a detailed report called ‘Ignoring the alarms: How NHS eating disorder services are failing patients’.
+It reviewed several tragic cases and found that after a series of missed opportunities, deterioration and death were avoidable.
+Several key themes were repeatedly identified, including an overall lack of awareness of the severity and signs of deterioration often not recognised in time.
+Moreover, there was a lack of awareness of the sabotaging behavioural components of eating disorders, resulting in self-harm.
 The report describes, for example, the case of a patient being inappropriately discharged with ongoing suicidal thoughts.
-A lack of experience and knowledge amongst front door practitioners (e.g. GP, Emergency, and Acute Care Services) was seen, and communication between services, and high-risk transitions both in services and in the personal lives of patients (for example moving area or starting at school/college/university) were also seen as inadequate.
+A lack of experience and knowledge among front door practitioners (e.g. GP, Emergency, and Acute Care Services) was seen, and communication between services and high-risk transitions both in services and in the personal lives of patients (for example, moving area or starting at school/college/university) were also seen as inadequate.
 Subsequently, a review of training was recommended, and this prompted the formation of a working group to address recommendations.

-Guideline development was led by the RCPsyh Eating Disorders Faculty and included authors of previous editions of the MARSIPAN and Junior MARSIPAN guidelines.
-The development process was similar to that used for NICE guidelines.
+The RCPsych Eating Disorders Faculty led the development of the guidelines, which included the authors of previous editions of the MARSIPAN and Junior MARSIPAN guidelines.
+The process was similar to that used for the NICE guidelines.

-Evidence-based recommendations were made from systematic reviews of existing research and a comparison of international guidelines.
+Evidence-based recommendations were made based on systematic reviews of existing research and comparisons of international guidelines.
 Where there was a lack of high-quality evidence, consensus statements were reached through discussion with an expert reference group.

 How is MEED different to the Junior MARSIPAN guidance?

-There were several significant changes between the Junior MARSIPAN and MEED guidance which have improved both the clinical and academic value of the guidance.
+Several significant changes between the Junior MARSIPAN and MEED guidance have improved both the clinical and academic value of the guidance.

 MEED guidance now includes guidance for all ages.
 This helps to reduce the confusion around transition ages and differences in approaches between age groups.
-It is also useful for professionals who are treating patients across the spectrum of ages and presentations.
-Similarly, whereas anorexia was the focus of the Junior MARSIPAN guidance, MEED includes guidance on all eating disorders and recognises the risk associated with all of them.
-The widely used risk assessment tool in Junior MARSIPAN has been updated to include greater emphasis on behavioural and psychiatric risk assessment, additionally, specific management advice is given for all domains of risk.
+It is also useful for professionals treating patients across ages and presentations.
+Similarly, whereas anorexia was the focus of the Junior MARSIPAN guidance, MEED includes guidance on all eating disorders and recognises the associated risks.
+The widely used risk assessment tool in Junior MARSIPAN has been updated to include greater emphasis on behavioural and psychiatric risk assessment.
+Additionally, specific management advice is given for all domains of risk.

 MEED includes updated guidance on the physical, nutritional and psychiatric management of all eating disorders with extensive information about refeeding syndrome and the management of Type 1 diabetes and eating disorders (T1DE).

 The holistic approach to patient care in the MEED guidance is admirable.
-There are advice and summary sheets for a diverse range of healthcare professionals as well as for relatives and carers.
-There is also a comprehensive section aimed at helping parents, relatives and carers which includes a table of dos and don’ts on helping care for a young person with an eating disorder and for getting their own support.
+Advice and summary sheets are available for various healthcare professionals, relatives, and carers.
+There is also a comprehensive section aimed at helping parents, relatives, and carers, which includes a table of dos and don’ts on caring for a young person with an eating disorder and getting their own support.

 What red flags should we be looking for?

-The competency of the young person should also be explored and confidentiality, including its limits, should be explained.
+The young person’s competency should also be explored, and confidentiality, including its limits, should be explained.

 Red flags are shown below.
 The full traffic light risk assessment can be found in the guidance.